liu1084/jim-blog/README.md

 - This project will generate captcha image in src/main/resources/static/app/dist/img, you can config the path in application.properties file.
 - If you run it, http://YOUR-DOMAIN:PORT/captcha will generate challenge code & a new PNG file
-- And you can validate it.
+- And you can validate it by call a API: http://YOUR-DOMAIN:PORT/captcha/challenge/code.
 - demo png:
 ![](https://github.com/liu1084/jim-captcha/blob/master/3f386186-b85c-40e8-ae5b-87e36c075361.png)